 D10.
-Does an open admission policy, if reported, apply to transfer students? ☐ Yes ☒ No D11.
+Does an open admission policy, if reported, apply to transfer students?
+Yes No D11 .
 Describe additional requirements for transfer admission, if applicable: Transfer Credit Policies D12.
-Report the lowest grade earned for any course that may be transferred for credit: D Number 68 Unit type Number 90 Unit type D15.
+Report the lowest grade earned for any course that may be transferred for credit: D D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: Number 68 Unit type D14.
+Maximum number of credits or courses that may be transferred from a four-year institution: Number 90 Unit type D15.
 Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16.
 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: D17.
-Describe other transfer credit policies: Twenty five percent of the hours required for the degree ever a 24 week period for an associate degree and 36.
+Describe other transfer credit policies: